arachne-threat-intel/thread/README.md

 - Before installing the required Python packages, consider which database you would like to use.
-  - For a simpler setup, you can skip this step for now.
+  - For a simpler setup, you can skip this step.
   - To read about our database options, see our documentation [here](documentation/database.md).